Last Updated on August 12, 2019

 Snoring is the vibration of respiratory structures and the resulting sound, due to obstructed air movement during breathing while sleeping.
 In some cases the sound may be soft, but in other cases, it can be rather loud and quite unpleasant.
-The structures are usually the uvula and soft palate.
-The irregular airflow is caused by a blockage and usually due to one of the following:
+The structures involved are usually the uvula and soft palate.
+The irregular airflow is caused by a blockage and is usually due to one of the following causes:

 - Throat weakness, causing the throat to close during sleep

 - Mispositioned jaw, often caused by tension in the muscles

 - Fat gathering in and around the throat

 - Obstruction in the nasal passageway

 Snoring, if ignored, can lead to serious problems.
 Because snoring causes a decrease in oxygen supply to the body, the body comes under extreme stress and undergoes metabolic changes.
 High blood pressure, heart disease, diabetes and, in extreme cases, stroke can occur.

 Sleep apnea is a dangerous consequence of ignoring a snoring problem.
 In this, patients don’t breathe for more than 10 seconds due to an obstructed airway.
 As a result, they have disturbed sleep at night and make up for it by sleeping in the day.
 This can be dangerous as people can suddenly fall asleep while driving.